rocketguedes/eqk/README.md

-# Earthquake Data Fetcher in Go

-This Go program fetches and displas Earthquake data.
+# This application displays Earthquakes that ocurred in the last 30 days.

 Autor: [Marcelo Pinheiro](http://twitter.com/mpinheir)